Media Psychology and Applied Communication

 Part-time

-- Postgraduate Diploma: four modules over two years
+- Postgraduate Diploma: four modules over twenty months

-- MSc: four modules plus a dissertation over three years
+- MSc: four modules plus a dissertation over two years

 Psychology of Media Communications